-The Quest has few faults, from the front seats.
+The Quest has a few other flaws, from the front seats to the rear.
 There’s ample leg and head room, and tall adults will fit comfortably in its plush-padded buckets.
 The view in front is very reminiscent of the first Japanese MPVs that arrived in the United States in the 1980s, with a flat dash structure that makes entry and exit easier, as well as wide doors.

 The problem starts in the second row, where the Quest’s sliding side doors don’t retract enough for adults to climb up and sit down easily.
-It can be difficult to maneuver a car seat through the opening, let alone a child with a mind of their own.
-The Quest lacks a mid-seat, which means other eight-passenger MPVs have an advantage over this one.
-The Quest’s third row seat is cramped for adults, acceptable for children.
+It can be difficult to maneuver a car seat through the opening, let alone a child with a mind of its own.
+The Quest doesn’t have a middle seat, which means other eight-passenger minivans have an advantage over this one.
+Quest’s third row seat is cramped for adults, acceptable for children.